mindkeep/k8s-dev-lab/README.md

 ## TODO

 * make all nodes control-plane and workers
-* seperate out ansible plays into more modular roles
 * maybe add redhat package management
 * seperate plays into k8s and rke installation (rke will likely be the default later, but starting with k8s)
 * add options for cni